source-academy/language-directory/README.md

 ## Language definitions

-Language definitions should follow the `ILanguage` interface.
+Language definitions should follow the `ILanguageDefinition` interface.

 Languages consist of a name, an optional array of evaluators capable of running the given language, an optional array of language variants (or "sublanguages"), and an optional editor configuration.